jahangir-alam5300396/BIQUAD-Filter-Design/BIQUAD-Filter-Design-Full/01_Introduction/introduction.md

 # 01 – Introduction

-In this project, we explore the design and implementation of a BIQUAD filter — a second-order active filter widely used in analog signal processing.
+In this project, I explore the design and implementation of a BIQUAD filter — a second-order active filter widely used in analog signal processing.

 ## Motivation